bitfwdcommunity/Blockathon/README.md

 * Other Presentation
 * Idea Pitches
 * Team Formation
+* HACKING
 * Project Presentations
 * Judging
 * Award Ceremonies
 * After Party

+(Perhaps add a sample schedule here..)

 This represents just a few approaches to formatting a hackathon.
 The best way to find out what works is attend other events, and find the characteristics you like best.

-## Size
+## Date, Time and Venue

+The date can have significant infleunce on how well it is attended and how much impact it has.
+Community hackathns are typically hled on weekends when people are not working.
+So it is necessary to choose a date to allow yourself to promote and have the attendees clear their schedule.

+Also best to avoid any public weekends / holidays as people will be away on vacation during that time.

+The venue...

 Hackathons come in all sizes.
 They can be as small as 5-10 people or as big as 500.
 When it comes to hackathons, bigger isn't always better, but conducting larger events without proper experience and resources can be a major disaster.
 Keep size in line with your over goal for throwing a hackathon

-## Scheduling

-### Choose a Date

-Choosing a good date for your Hackathon can have a significant influence on how well it is attended and how much impact it has.
-Hackathons take concentrated effort over at least one day, so community Hackathons are typically held on weekends when most people are not working.
-Make sure you choose a date far enough in advance to allow yourself time to promote it to attendees.  [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]

-In addition, we recommend that if possible, you avoid the following when choosing your date:
-* holiday weekends
-*politically significant dates, such as elections, especially if you are organizing a  government open data Hackathon
-* religious holidays
-* summer months if possible (it can be challenging to gather together attendees, especially in smaller cities.)
-* weekends with events already scheduled that will compete with your event for attendees (other Hackathons, ChangeCamps, conferences) [[3](https://github.com/kinlane/hack-weekends-guide#3-open-data-hackathon-how-to-guide---httpsdocsgooglecomdocumentd1fbuisdtiibaz9u2tr7sgv6gddlov_ahbafjqhxsknb0edit)]

 ### Choose a Time